microsoft/backupessentials/README.md

 Uninstallation
 --------------
-To uninstall Hyper-V backup components, switch to the directory corresponding to your distribution as follows:
+To uninstall Hyper-V backup components, switch to the directory corresponding to your distribution and run the uninstall.sh script as outlined in the following steps:

 * For RHEL 5.9, change directory as follows:
 ```
 # cd LIS-backupessentials-f5f542e/hv/hv-rhel5.9/rpm/